offline-agency/laravel-fatture-in-cloud-v2/README.md

 ![Laravel Fatture in Cloud v2](https://banners.beyondco.de/Laravel%20Fatture%20in%20Cloud%20v2.png?theme=dark&packageManager=composer+require&packageName=offline-agency%2Flaravel-fatture-in-cloud-v2&pattern=autumn&style=style_1&description=A+simple+laravel+integration+with+Fatture+in+Cloud+APIs+v2&md=1&showWatermark=0&fontSize=100px&images=currency-euro&widths=200)

+🔙 This is the documentation for the API v2.
+You can find the package for the v1 [here](https://docs.offlineagency.com/laravel-fatture-in-cloud/#laravel-fatture-in-cloud)

 ## Documentation, Installation, and Usage Instructions
 See the [documentation](https://docs.offlineagency.com/laravel-fatture-in-cloud-v2/) for detailed installation and usage instructions.